 was part of the Kingdom of Hungary (11th century - 1918 and 1938-1944) with the name of Oroszmokra

 in Máramaros megye (county), next part of Czechoslovakia (1918-1938) with the name of Mokrá Ruská

 in Podkarpatská Rus (Sub-Carpathia), then part of the Ukrainian Soviet Socialist Republic (1945-1991) with the name of Russkaya Mokraya

 and, since 1991, known as Ruska Mokra, in the Tiachivsky rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 In Yiddish, Ruska Mokra was known as Mokra Russki.

 Other spellings/names for Ruska Mokra are Ruska Mokra, Russisch-Mokra, Rusish Mokre, Russkaya Mokra and Ruszka Mokra.

-Ruska Mokra is located about 30 miles ENE of Khust (Huszt).
+Ruska Mokra is located about thirty miles east-northeast of Khust (Huszt).